Food Facts Friday: The Power of PomegranateArticle posted in: Diet & Nutrition

 7. From seeds to juice, pomegranate is delicious and versatile.

 You can find pomegranates at your grocery store and buy them whole, or look for them in seed form.
 Harvesting these rich and mesmerizing seeds can be a bit of work but well worth the reward.
-Buy a red, smooth and weighty pomegranate (to ensure it’s juicy) and bring it home to slice in half.
+Buy a red, smooth and weighty fruit (to ensure it’s juicy) and bring it home to slice in half.
 Scoop out the seeds and store them in the fridge to top off your salads, yogurt, oatmeal, cereal—and the list goes on!
 You can also juice the seeds in a blender and make your own fresh pomegranate juice to enjoy whenever you please.

 Since pomegranate seeds boast a mildly sweet and tart taste profile, they can be beautifully paired with different chicken dishes as well!
 Don’t forget—pomegranate seeds are also perfectly delicious enough to snack on all on their own.
 So no matter how you want to eat them, go enjoy this sweet and nutritious fruit to harness the health-promoting and disease-fighting powers it has to offer your body!